Frequently Asked Questions

 Current Call Policy

-- There are no current plans for junior residents to do a consecutive 24-30 (overnight) hour in-house calls on primary Nebraska Medicine Psychiatric Services
+- There are no current plans for junior residents to do 24-30 (overnight) hour in-house calls on primary Nebraska Medicine Psychiatric Services.

 Psychiatric Emergency Services